ExtremeElectronics/PicoCray/README.md

 ###I2C
 I've pushed the I2C to 3Mhz, its a trade off between speed and errors.
 Keep the wires short and terminate at both ends with 4k7's on both lines for best results.

+### Test Code Mandlebrot.
+Currently the Pico Cray runs a distributed version of the mandlebot program.
+The calculation is done in 120 point "lumps" sent to each procesor in turn.
+Each processor splits the calculations into odd and even x positions to split them between cores.
+The results are sent back into the I2C memory and a done flag is set when both cores have completed.
+Taking a touch input allows you to zoom into the mandlebot to increasing "depth" until the precision of the double runs out (no frilly bits around the edges of the plot)

 ### Palettes
-For the mandle display there are a number of palettes ranging from 16 colours to 128 these need to be compiled in (controller only) change the unremarked includes in common.h
+For the mandle display there are a number of palettes ranging from 16 colours to 128 these need to be compiled in (controller only) change the remarked includes at the top of common.h

 # Warning